panos1998/Numerical-Analysis/README.md

 ![](https://i.ibb.co/2MZdx1s/image.png)
 ![](https://i.ibb.co/8rP2Wpz/image.png)

-What we observe is tha with lower dx the euler method "regenerates foxes and rabbits"
+What we observe is that with lower dx the  number of rabbits and  foxes after instantly changing, then we have a period of time where both are zero and then come back to initiall state and then we have a revision